 It is our Audit Committee's policy to pre-approve all audit, audit-related and permissible non-audit services rendered to us by our independent registered public accounting firm.
-The fees set forth in the tables above were incurred prior to the formation of our Audit Committee for services rendered by RSM and PwC and, therefore, were not pre-approved by our Audit Committee.
+The fees set forth in the tables above were pre-approved by our Audit Committee.